hbc/knowledgebase/chipseq/metadata.md

 ```

 ## I am getting these warnings and some samples ran with broadpeak. (samples that have H3K27ME3)
-> Going through the log, I found this.... as I didn't get any peaks for the MTF2 samples.
+> Going through the log, I found this.... as I didn't get any peaks for samples that didn't have H3k27ME3 in the antibody column.
 ```
 [2021-04-10T05:28Z] h3k27me3 specified, using broad peak settings.
 [2021-04-10T05:28Z] h3k27me3 specified, using broad peak settings.